lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 .. admonition:: About cross parameters
     :class: info

-    By default, LAMMPS calculates the cross coefficients (here for the interactions between atoms of type 1 and 2) using geometric average:
+    By default, LAMMPS calculates the cross coefficients between the different atom types using geometric average:
     :math:`\epsilon_{ij} = \sqrt{\epsilon_{ii} \epsilon_{jj}}`,
     :math:`\sigma_{ij} = \sqrt{\sigma_{ii} \sigma_{jj}}`.
+    In the present case, and even without specifying it explicitly, we thus have :

+    - :math:`\epsilon_{ij} = \sqrt{1.0 \times 0.5} = 0.707`, and
+    - :math:`\sigma_{ij} = \sqrt{1.0 \times 3.0} = 1.732`.

+    Eventually, cross parameters could also be explicitly specified by adding the following line to the input file (but there is no need to do it here, its only necessary if you need to set custom parameters):

+    ..  code-block:: lammps

+        pair_coeff 1 2 0.707 1.732

     Note that the arithmetic rule, where
     :math:`\epsilon_{ij} = \sqrt{\epsilon_{ii} \epsilon_{jj}}`,
     :math:`\sigma_{ij} = (\sigma_{ii}+\sigma_{jj})/2`,
-    is more commonly used.
-However neither the geometric nor the arithmetic rule is based on rigorous argument, so here the geometric rule will do just fine.
-Cross parameters can also be explicitly specified using 'pair_coeff 1 2'.
+    is more common than the geometric rule.
+However, neither the geometric nor the arithmetic rule are based on rigorous argument, so here the geometric rule will do just fine.

 Energy minimization
 -------------------

 ..  container:: justify

-    The input script is almost done, let us just fill the 'Visualization' and 'Run' sections:
+    Now that the system is fully defined, let us just fill the two last remaining sections:

 ..  code-block:: lammps
     :caption: *to be copied in input1.lammps*